 Structural patterns

-Bridges incompatible interfaces to enable them to work together.
-For example, when adapting a legacy payment gateway to work with a new e-commerce platform.
+The Adapter pattern bridges two incompatible interfaces so they can work together, such as adapting a legacy payment gateway to a modern e-commerce platform.

 class EncryptionDecorator implements DataSource {